daysiSchmadtke/greetDog/README.md

-# greetDog
+# greetLily
-A small app that toggles images using js
+A small app that toggles two images using js